Debugging Missing Access-Control-Allow-Origin Header: Preflight Resolution Guide

 }));

-Dynamically reflects valid origins in Access-Control-Allow-Origin header while rejecting unauthorized requests before route execution.
+Dynamically reflects valid origins in Access-Control-Allow-Origin while rejecting unauthorized requests before route execution.

 location /api/ {